Wafelack/rdfm/README.md

 # Legal

-RDFM is distributed under the GNU Affero General Public License version 3.0 (AGPL-3.0) as described in the [LICENSE](./LICENSE)
+RDFM is distributed under the GNU Affero General Public License version 3.0 (AGPL-3.0) as described in the [LICENSE](./LICENSE) file.

 # Build from source